ac3721/ac3721.github.io/README.md

 # Hi, I'm Alissa 👋

-🔭 I’m a 5th year **Engineering Physics** student on track for May 2026 graduation.
+🔭 I’m a 5th year **Engineering Physics** student with a minor in **Entrepreneurship** on track for May 2026 graduation.
-🌱 "Jack of all (engineering) trades, master of none, but better than a master of one."
+🌱 "Jack of all (engineering & product development) trades, master of none, but better than a master of one."
 📫 Reach me: [LinkedIn](https://linkedin.com/in/alissa--chen) | 💼 [Portfolio](https://ac3721.github.io)

 ## 🚀 Skills